Iotic-Labs/katacoda-scenarios/iotic-spacectl/iotic-spacectl-intro/intro.md

-# Introduction to iotics using spacectl
+# Introduction to IOTICS using spacectl
 This scenario will get you started on your IOTICS journey.

 IOTICS is all about data interactions, when data is shared and exchanged across applications and even the boundaries of enterprises and industries.